Dapper Development Lawsuit: What It Means and Why It Matters

 However, in response to the lawsuit, the “high-tech successor to trading cards” denied any wrongdoing.

-They countered the allegation, stating that just like trading card, the NBA Top Shot Moments are simple “collectible” digital items and not securities.
+They countered the allegation, stating that just like trading cards, the NBA Top Shot Moments are simple “collectible” digital items and not securities.
 However, they agreed to settle the case.

 In a rather long post on his X account, the founder of the digital token company Roham Gharegozlou talked about the allegations: